-- Remove tight clothing and let your breast "dangle" in a natural position. - Gently hand express some milk to start the flow (may only be drops in the early days) - Place the pump flange centrally over your nipple, holding it gently in place and creating a seal without pressing deeply into your breast. - If you have pain when expressing, the pump pressure may be too strong, or the breast pump flange may be too big or too small so please talk to your nurse, midwife or lactation consultant. - Turn the pump ON by pressing the power button. - The pump has 2 stages, first a 2 minute "stimulation" phase and then an "expressing" phase. - When milk flow slows you can express your other breast; express each breast twice.
-Expressing takes about 20-30mins total when single pumping and 15-20mins total when double pumping.
+- Remove tight clothing and let your breast "dangle" in a natural position. - Gently express some milk to start the flow (may only be drops in the early days) - Place the pump flange centrally over your nipple, holding it gently in place and creating a seal without pressing deeply into your breast. - If you have pain when expressing, the pump pressure may be too strong, or the breast pump flange may be too big or too small so please talk to your nurse, midwife or lactation consultant.

+The Symphony pump has two settings: initiate and maintain.